y-scope/spider/docs/quick_start.md

 ## Create a task

 In Spider, a task is a non-member function that takes the first argument a `spider::Context` object.
-It can then take any number of arguments.
-The argument of a task must have one of the following
+It can then take any number of arguments which is `Serializable`.
-type:

-1. POD type
-2. `spider::Data` covered in [later section](#data-on-external-storage)
-3. `std::vector` of POD type and `spider::Data`

-Task can return any value of the valid argument type listed above.
-If a task needs to return more than one result, uses `std::tuple` and makes sure all elements of the tuple are of a valid argument type.
+Tasks can return any `Serialiable` value.
+If a task needs to return more than one result, uses `std::tuple` and makes sure all elements of the tuple are `Serializable`.

-Spider requires user to register the task function using static `spider::register_task`, which sets up the function internally in Spider library for later user.
+Spider requires user to register the task function by calling `SPIDER_REGISTER_TASK` statically, which sets up the function internally in Spider library for later user.
 Spider requires the function name to be unique in the cluster.

 ```c++
 // Task that sums to integers